sorrymint/ihcc-csd/src/content/2025-2026/Oct1.md

 ### Oct 2nd: Pizza Ranch

-Tip Night Fundraiser for 10/02 on Thursday from 5:00PM - 8:00PM.
+Tip Night Fundraiser for 10/02 on Thursday from 5:00PM–8:00PM.
-If you want to do ByteJam we need money.
+If you want to do Byte Jam, we need money.
 Invite your family and friends.
 Make sure they have the flyer.

 ### Oct 7th Club Picnic

 On Oct 7th we will be having a Club picnic.
-We need to have a vote (hands is fine) to spend club money on food ~$150.
+We need to have a vote (hands are fine) to spend club money on food ~$150.
-This will happen over the lunch 12-1pm at the pavilion behind Hellyer.
+This will happen over the lunch 12–1pm at the pavilion behind Hellyer.

 - Show location on Google Maps.